chyavanphadke/Physical-Design_using_OpenLANE_and_Sky130/README.md

 -   Slack has to be positive always and negative slack indicates a violation in timing.

 Positive slack is required for the design to work properly.
 Here in taken example we have a slack of 1.27.
 So slack requirements are fulfilled.

+### IC Planning
+ IC Plannning or also called as Chip planning is the crutual step in Physical design flow.
+The important aspects like the area of the core, utilisation factor, Powe planning and cell placement are taken care in this stage.

+### Height and width of core
+-   Core is the section of chip where the fundamental logic is placed
+-   Die consists of core and it is a ssemiconductor material on which the circuit is fabricated.
+-   Utilisation factor is the ratio of Area occupied by netlist and the Total Area of core.
+The 100% utilisation refers to Utilisation factor being 1.
+However, in the practical scenarios only 50-60% utilisation is considered in order to provide place for other routing and filler cells etc.
+-   Aspect Ratio is the ratio o the heught and width of the core.
+The Aspect ratio of 1 refers to a square chip.

+### Pre-placed Cells
+-   Pre-placed cells are those which are implemented once and instantiated many times.
+The arrangement of these IPs in the chip is referred to as Floorplanning.
+-   These IPs/blocks have user defined locations and hence are placed in chip before the automated placement and routing.

+### Decoupling Capacitors
+-   Large complex circuits will have high amount of switching current.
+-   Noise mArgin specs define the logic'0' and logic '1' valid voltages and undefined regions.
+-   The high switching current demand can be solved by addition of decoupling capacitors in parallel with the circuit.

+### Power Planning
+-   The power planning should be done in a way that the driver and load be close to each other in the 'L' sense.
+-   The improper power planning i.e., single power and Ground lines can lead to 'Ground bounce' and 'Voltage Drrop'.
+-   So the plan should have multiple 'VDD', 'VSS' lines running through the circuit.

+### Pin Placement
+-   The conectivity of the chip to the outside world.
+-   The placement of the pins is dependent on the position (near/far) but not on the ordering.
+-   The clock ports are found to be bigger than the general data ports in order to necessitate for less resistance.
+-
+### Placement and Routing
+-   Bind the netlist with the physical cells i.e., library cells
+-   Placement of the logic
+-   optimise the placement by inserting repeater